To help find the right care home for you, here's some questions you can ask when you enquire.

 From the owner

-Parker Meadows is a beautiful, purpose-built care home, offering high-quality residential, nursing and dementia care.
-The dedicated and passionate team empower residents to live fulfilling lives.
+Parker Meadows is a beautiful, purpose-built care home in Fareham, offering high-quality residential, nursing and dementia care.

-Parker Meadows is a beautiful, purpose-built care home, offering high-quality residential, nursing and dementia care.
-The dedicated and passionate team empower residents to live fulfilling lives.
+Parker Meadows is a beautiful, purpose-built care home in Fareham, offering high-quality residential, nursing and dementia care.

-Furnished to the very highest of standards, it offers a homely yet luxurious environment, with all residents having en-suite rooms.
-The home offers excellent facilities, including a hair and beauty salon and bright café, perfect for residents and their families.
-Externally, there are beautifully landscaped sensory gardens.
+Furnished to a high standard, the Hampshire home offers a homely yet luxurious environment, with facilities including a hair salon and bright café.
+Outside there are beautifully landscaped sensory gardens.

 From the manager